rockocoop/ocpsanitytests/README.md

 Once all roles have run, there is a 5 minute delay and then a check is run to see all pods are running

+Additional Parameters:

+The following parameters are needed to run the tests, in addition to a valid OCP inventory file for the environment (the one used to deploy)

+	ocpappsdomain: <openshift application subdomain>
+	openshift_console_api: <master API FQDN and Port>
+	localregistry: <IP and port of local insecure registry where nginx image is kept>
+	testproject: <name of temporary project created for test app>  - default value is "scoobydoo"
+        storageclass: <persistent storage class type> - default is "glusterfs"